 The economic analysis suggested that lecanemab was associated with increased costs but also improved health outcomes relative to SoC.
 The main cost difference between lecanemab and SoC was the higher acquisition costs of lecanemab.
 Lecanemab was estimated at generating better health outcomes for the patient by maintaining them in the less severe health states for longer.
-SMC is unable to present the incremental cost-effectiveness ratio (ICER) for the comparison between lecanemab and SoC as the submitting company considers this information commercial-in-confidence.
+Inclusive of the PAS discount on lecanemab, the incremental cost-effectiveness ratio (ICER) for the comparison between lecanemab and SoC was estimated as £34,118.